 pip install discord.py feedparser python-dateutil aiohttp

-repository workflows, and can also be scheduled by cron.
+These scripts are invoked by your rss-feed repository workflows, and can also be scheduled by cron.

 Advance Chapters |